+Some people think fasting is a sustainable strategy for weight loss.
+Other people think it might take you into the vicious cycle of restrictions and binges.
+What do you think of it?
 A trendy fad diet, snake oil, or a magic pill against all illnesses?
 Let's find out together!

-Warning: My biggest concern about prolonged fasting is that people often use it as a quick fix for weight loss or after massive overeating.
+Warning: Our biggest concern about prolonged fasting is that people often use it as a quick fix for weight loss or after massive overeating.
 If these are your motives to try water fasting, just know that this is not the solution!
-Fasting is not a sustainable strategy for weight loss.
-It might take you into the vicious cycle of restrictions and binges.
 So, please, if you’re prone to binge eating, if you tend to overeat, or if you have any disruptive eating habits, don’t use fasting for weight loss.

 Another thing you should consider is that water fasting is not for everyone.
 For example, it might do more harm than good to people with diabetes and low blood pressure.
-It is surely not recommended to pregnant women, children, and people who used to have or still have eating disorders.
+It is surely not recommended to pregnant women, children, and people who have had or still have eating disorders.
 Fasting is prohibited for people with kidney stones or renal insufficiency.
 The only person who can tell if you will benefit from prolonged water fasting is your health provider.
 Consult your doctor before trying prolonged water fast.

 These are some thoughts on starting and ending up fasting that sound legit.

 Minimize toxic substances abuse.
 If you used to drink a glass of wine or a pint of beer every evening, two weeks before the fast is the perfect time to limit spirits consumption.
-That’s because you will feel deprived during your first days of fasting and you don’t need to add withdrawal symptoms to your struggle.
+That’s because you will feel deprived during your first days of fasting, and you don’t need to add withdrawal symptoms to your struggle.
 If you want to make water fast, with no coffee or tea, it is also better to refrain from caffeine a week before your fast begins.

 Decrease your meat and legume portions a week or two before the fasting period.
 You can also minimize the amount of highly palatable foods rich in fats and sugars in your diet, so you don’t have withdrawal and crave them less while fasting.